 As a professor, Zull stopped using the lecture format.
 He learned that effective teaching starts with the learner’s knowledge rather than the expert’s.
 He also began using teaching methods that promoted understanding rather than memorization.

 His principles are applicable to all types of learning design.
-The book’s premise is that knowledge resides in powerful neuronal networks and that instruction must build on these existing networks.
+He explains learning and the brain like this: knowledge resides in powerful neuronal networks.
+Instruction must build on these existing networks.

 Furthermore, learning is based on the brain’s plasticity to add or lose synapses or to change the strength and pattern of its signaling.
 In essence, changing the brain involves “recognizing the existing neuronal networks in a learner and inventing ways for her to use them.”